• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Or learn to make your own sourdough starter from scratch here in this blog post and grab my Beginner’s Guide to Sourdough with all the information you need to get started!

-Shaping your tree is easier than it looks!
-You’re simply twisting and turning your dough into a tree.
+Shaping your sourdough Christmas tree bread is easier than it looks!
+You are simply twisting and turning your dough into a tree.
 Here are some step by step directions for you!

 1. Roll the dough into an oval, or almost egg shape on a heavily floured surface.